atomjump/db_searcher/README.md

 CREATE FULLTEXT INDEX searcher ON tbl_bike(var_name, var_description);
 ```

-Then in your config.json 'sqlQuery' field:
+Then in your config.json 'sqlQueries' array:
 ```
 SELECT var_name FROM tbl_bike WHERE MATCH(var_name, var_description) AGAINST('[SEARCH]' IN BOOLEAN MODE)
 ```